Filtrations Indexed by Attracting Levels and their Applications: Preliminaries

 is called an {\bf $\bm{\varepsilon}$-controlled path} of length $n$ from the initial state $y$ to the terminal state $F(y_{n-1})$.
 Moreover, the relation $y \overset{\exists}{\underset{F,\varepsilon}{\rightharpoonup}} A$ holds if there is a non-negative number $n \in \Z_{\geq 0}$ such that $y \overset{\exists}{\underset{F,\varepsilon, n}{\rightharpoonup}} A$. \end{definition}

-In the previous definition, the concept of $\varepsilon$-controlled path is similar to one of the $\varepsilon$-chain.
+In the previous definition, the concept of $\varepsilon$-controlled path is similar to one of the $\varepsilon$-chains.
 However, it is defined differently from the following perspective of control: To ensure that the current state does not become ``bad'' even instantaneously during control, the control is applied before the partial map, rather than after.
 This corresponds to applying control first, followed by time evolution.
-This is in contrast to the concept of an $\varepsilon$ chain as shown in Figure~\ref{fig:e-chains}, in which control is applied only after the partial map has been executed.
+This is in contrast to the concept of an $\varepsilon$-chain as shown in Figure~\ref{fig:e-chains}, in which control is applied only after the partial map has been executed.
 The time evolution does not end in the controlled state; rather, in correspondence with the fact that time continues to evolve afterward, it ends after the controlled state has been mapped.
+We consider the set of points from which there is a $\varepsilon$-controlled path from a point as follows.